Your Presentence Report and How to Improve It

 • the defendant's personal history, including the defendant's criminal record, and

-• a statement by the victim as to what the victim lost or how the victim suffered, sometimes called a victim impact statement.
+• a statement by the victim as to what the victim lost or how the victim suffered (sometimes called a victim impact statement).

 Good defense lawyers make sure that the probation officer preparing the report hears about all the good things the defendant has done and is doing.
 For example, if the defendant has enrolled in an addiction treatment or counseling program or has an employer willing to say nice things about him, a defense attorney will transmit that information to the probation officer.
 It's important that the defense make the presentence report appear as favorable to the defendant as possible, because the report is likely to have a significant impact on the judge's sentencing decision.

-Your Presentence Interview
+Preparing for a Presentence Interview

 Probation officers often question defendants very closely.
 An officer is likely to want to know a defendant's: